-A typedef can also be used to simply define an alias to a complex type, as for tuple types:
+A typedef can be used to define an alias for a complex type such as a tuple type:

 '''

-typedef PersonInfo = Tuple{name:String,phone:String};
+typedef PersonInfo = Tuple {name:String,phone:String};

 '''

-8.1.15 Imperative Expressions
+8.1.17 Imperative Expressions

 The QVT operational mapping language is an imperative language to define transformations.
 It extends OCL but includes all the necessary machinery that is needed to write in a comfortable way complex transformations.
 The imperative expressions in QVT realizes a compromise between functional features in OCL and the more traditional constructs that we found in general purpose languages like Java.